schmeekygeek/backend-book/src/book/9-variables.md

 Variables help store data in our programs.
 They have a name and a value.

-In Go, having unused variables in your code, unlike in other programming languages, is disallowed.
+> **Note**: In Go, having unused variables in your code, unlike in other programming languages, is disallowed.
 Your code simply won't compile if you have a variable that hasn't been used somewhere.

 Let's go over the ways to create variables in Go.

-## Declare first, Assign later
+## Declare first, assign later
 You declare a variable in Go by using the following syntax:
 ```go
 var <identifier> <type>